EduardoZepeda/coffee-bytes-hugo/content/posts/artificial-intelligence/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 #### The problem of determining whether something is conscious or not

-We also face the problem that consciousness can only be experienced by the conscious entity, there is no experiment that allows us to say for certain whether an entity is conscious or not.
-Without falling into an absolutist solipsism, **we consider that the rest of human beings are conscious only because we know that we are conscious**, not because we have irrefutable proof of it.
+We also face the problem that consciousness can only be experienced by the conscious entity itself; there is no experiment that allows us to say for certain whether an entity is conscious or not.
+Without falling into absolutist solipsism, **we consider that the rest of human beings are conscious only because we know that we are conscious**, not because we have irrefutable proof of it.

 As Ludwig Wittgenstein stated in his book Philosophical Investigations: